 From September 2017 Ark Dickens Primary Academy and Ark Ayrton Primary Academy will share one local governing body.
 This decision was made to provide the schools with further opportunities to work more closely with each other, enabling more effective school to school support and bringing the benefits of governor skills to both schools.

 The Ark Portsmouth Primary LGB is made up as follows:

-Six to ten members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area
+Six to twelve members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area

 Ark Dickens Executive Principal